 Candy for Decorating Your Gingerbread Houses

 While we might work hard to make all the pieces for the gingerbread houses, your kids will love this part the best.
+You can use almost any kind of candy so here are some of our favorites and again, you might need time to find them.

 - Candy discs (Necco wafers) make great roofing shingles.